 Police believe the motive for the robbery was to get money to pay rent.
-Hufstetler, who had recently been laid off from Steel Elements, and Craig, along with two children, had been living in an apartment on High Street and were about to get evicted.
-Just 17 minutes after the robbery, $925 in back rent was deposited in the landlord's account.
+Hufstetler, who had recently been laid off from Steel Elements, and Craig, along with two children, had been living in an apartment on High Street and were about to be evicted.
+Just 17 minutes after the robbery, $925 in back rent was deposited in the landlord’s account.

 Hufstetler had been charged with armed robbery and Craig with conspiracy to commit armed robbery.
 Hufstetler had felony convictions for assault, burglary and theft in Georgia and Pennsylvania.
 Craig had no prior record.

 Hufstetler was later arrested on federal bank robbery charges.
 At that time the state charges against him were dismissed.
-Charges against Craig were dismissed without prejudice by Coos County Superior Court after the Coos County attorney's office failed to indict her within 90 days.
+Charges against Craig were dismissed without prejudice by Coos County Superior Court after the Coos County Attorney’s Office failed to indict her within 90 days.